nickproud/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/File Component/FileComponentDesignDocument.md

 - Data Models/View Models:
   - Server Drive Data Model:
     - The ServerDrive data model will be used to store details of each server drive.
 It will inherit the NamedEntity class, which inherits the Entity class.
-      - Beyond the base classes, ServerDrive will have string FileStorageAdapterType, Guid OrganizationId, long StorageSizeInBytes, and string StoragePath.
+      - Beyond the base classes, ServerDrive will have string FileStorageAdapterType, Guid OrganizationId, long StorageSizeInBytes, string StoragePath, and string ConnectionString.
   - Server Folder Data Model:
     - The ServerFolder data model will be used to store details of each server folder.
 It will inherit the NamedEntity class, which inherits the Entity class.
       - Beyond the base classes, ServerFolder will have Guid StorageDriveId, Guid ParentFolderId, Guid OrganizationId, string StoragePath, and long SizeInBytes.